LanGuo/seinfeldNLP/Welcome file.md

 # GPT-2 writing comedy sitcom?

 Hi!
-This is a first experiment to see if a state-of-the-art language model such as [GPT-2]() can learn to write comedy sitcom in the course of one night. [**Seinfeld**]() was my favorite comedy show on TV of all time.
-I thought to start this project off with the finest material so .
+This is a first experiment to see if a state-of-the-art language model such as [GPT-2]() can learn to write comedy sitcom in the course of one night.
+I thought we might as well let the [transformer]() learn from the best and start it off with the finest material.  [**Seinfeld**]() was my all time favorite comedy show on TV, that's what I'll go with!

-# Files
+# The training (fine-tuning) data

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**